e9link/AI-Graph/README.md

 # AI-Graph
-Train an artifical intelligent model to recognize abnormal traffic graphs or KPI graphs.
-Great for performance or IT engineers to figure out abnormal graphs from thousands of traffic graphs like cacti or KPI graphs from telecom OSS.
+The project is to train artifical intelligent models to recognize abnormal traffic graphs or KPI graphs.
+It can be used by performance or IT engineers to figure out abnormal graphs from thousands of traffic graphs like cacti or KPI graphs from telecom OSS.

-First release, ai_cacti_test.py with pre-trained model pm_graph_variables5.ckpt identifies three types of graph: 1) Sudden traffic drop graph indicating outage; 2) Plateau graph indicating bandwidth limitation; 3) Normal graphs which exclude outage and plateau graphs.
+First release, ai_cacti_test.py with pre-trained model pm_graph_variables5.ckpt identifies three types of graph: 1) Sudden traffic drop graphs indicating outage; 2) Plateau graphs indicating capacity limitation; 3) Normal graphs which exclude outage and plateau graphs.<br />

 ![alt text](https://raw.githubusercontent.com/bryandu/AI-Graph/master/abnormal_graphs.png)